dimikara/Operationalizing-Machine-Learning/README.md

 This is the step where the deployed model will be consumed using Swagger.
 Azure provides a Swagger JSON file for deployed models.
 We can find the deployed model in the _Endpoints_ section, where it should be the first one on the list.

 - **Consume Model Endpoints:**
 Once the model is deployed, I am using the ```endpoint.py``` script to interact with the trained model.
-I run the script with the _scoring_uri_ that was generated after deployment and the _key_ of the service.
+I run the script with the _scoring_uri_ that was generated after deployment and -since I enabled Authentication- the _key_ of the service.
 This URI is found in the _Details_ tab, above the Swagger URI.

 - **Create and Publish a Pipeline:**
 In this part of the project, I am using the Jupyter Notebook with the same keys, URI, dataset, cluster, and model names already created.

 - **Documentation:**
 The documentation includes: 1. the [screencast](YouTube-link) that shows the entire process of the working ML application; and 2. this README file that describes the project and documents the main steps.

+***

+## Screenshots

 ***
 ## Screen Recording